I ♥ Manchester

 It’s the only place I’ve ever been that I never wanted to leave.

-The music and the words poured out.
+The music and the words poured out that night.

 I felt like I wasn't writing it, it was writing me.